-Any local government authority in existence immediately Local before the appointed day shall be deemed to be a local democratic democratic organs. organ for the purposes of the Constitution as if it were constituted thereunder.
+19. Any local government authority in existence immediately before the appointed day shall be deemed to be a local democratic organ for the purposes of the Constitution as if it were constituted thereunder.

-Notwithstanding anything contained in the Constitution, Amendsections 2 and 3 of the Amerindian Lands Commission Act as in force immediately before the appointed day may be amended by Parliament only in the same manner as the provisions specified in article 164(2)(b) damentation of the commission and the commission of the commission and the commission are commission and the commission are commission as the commission are commission and the commission are commission are commission and the commission are commission and the commission are commission and the commission are commissio of the Constitution.
+20. Notwithstanding anything contained in the Constitution, sections 2 and 3 of the Amerindian Lands Commission Act as in force immediately before the appointed day may be amended by Parliament only in the same manner as the provisions specified in article 164(2)(b) of the Constitution.